zamalali/langchain-code/README.md

 -   **`process_multimodal`**: Process text and images, enabling visual understanding.
 -   **MCP Tools**: A suite of tools for interacting with version control, web search, and more.

+#### `deepagent` CLI Modes

+The `deepagent` command offers several modes for executing tasks, each with specific capabilities:

+-   **`research`**: Gathers information from various sources, including the web and local files.
+-   **`code`**: Makes and validates code changes using small, verifiable diffs and running tests.
+-   **`git`**: Manages version control by staging files and crafting informative commit messages.

+These modes can be combined to perform complex, multi-step operations.
+For example, you could use `deepagent research code git` to implement a new feature, automatically committing the changes to version control.

 ## Getting Started